abdullah7x/nc-news-api/README.md

 ## Installing dependencies

-In this making of this project the following dependencies were used:
+In the making of this project the following dependencies were used:

 - Express.js
 - pg